-There has been a lot of talk lately about the probable changes in many people’s health insurance coverage.
-One of the most discussed issues is loss of coverage for pre existing conditions.
-For some people, having a pre existing condition may mean they will either lose health coverage, or not be eligible for insurance at all.
-In this post, we will discuss what you need to know about having a pre existing condition means for you and the future of your health insurance plans.
+There has been a lot of talks lately about the probable changes in many people’s health insurance coverage.
+One of the most discussed issues is the loss of coverage for pre-existing conditions.
+For some people, having a pre-existing condition may mean they will either lose health coverage or not be eligible for insurance at all.
+In this post, we will discuss what you need to know about having a pre-existing condition means for you and the future of your health insurance plans.

 What is a Pre-existing Condition?